aws/neptune-gremlin-client/README.md

 GremlinClient client = cluster.connect();

-ClusterEndpointsRefreshAgent refreshAgent = ClusterEndpointsRefreshAgent.monitor(client, 15, TimeUnit.SECONDS);
+ClusterEndpointsRefreshAgent refreshAgent =
+        ClusterEndpointsRefreshAgent.monitor(client, 15, TimeUnit.SECONDS);

 // Application code

 refreshAgent.close()
 ```

-Remember to close the refresh agent when you're finished with it.
+Remember to close the refresh agent when your application has finished with it.

 If you don't want to use a refresh agent to monitor a client, you can call `refresh()` directly on the client instance instead: